VR-25/acc/README.md

 # Capacity at which charging should pause.

 # capacity_offset (co) #
-# Change this only if your system reports incorrect battery capacity ("acc -i" (BMS) vs "dumpsys battery" (system)).
+# Change this only if your system reports incorrect battery capacity ("acc -i" (BMS) vs "dumpsys battery" (Android system)).
 # Pixel devices are know for having this issue.

 # capacity_sync (cs) #
 # This is an alternative to capacity_offset.
-# It tells acc whether the battery capacity reported by Android should be updated every few seconds to reflect the actual value from the battery management system.
+# It tells accd whether the battery capacity reported by Android should be updated every few seconds to reflect the actual value from the battery management system.
 # Most users would prefer this over capacity_offset.
 # It's more powerful, but has a cosmetic nuisance: small delays (seconds) in charging status reports.
 # Such inconvenience is not a bug, nor can it be eliminated at this point.